miniature-tiger/archipelago/README.md

 * Automate ship return to nearest harbour after damage taken - COMPLETE

 Contracts for delivery:
-* Automate collection of goods
+* Automate collection of goods - COMPLETE
 * Automate delivery of goods
-* Automate choice of contracts to fulfil
+* Automate choice of contracts to fulfil - COMPLETE

 Shipbuilding
 * Automate decision to build ships - COMPLETE

 Strategies and AI for computer players
 * Produce array of ships with game strategies
-* Decision making between different possibilities - IN PROGRESS
+* Decision making between different possibilities - BASICS COMPLETE
-* Automate teamworking so that ships on same team do not pursue same targets
+* Automate teamworking so that ships on same team do not pursue same targets - COMPLETE
-* Consider different ability levels and strategy types for computer players
+* Consider different ability levels and strategy types for computer players - IN PROGRESS

 # Phase 5 - Game Management and Settings
 Settings